-If your blood glucose levels are consistently high it’s likely you are not metabolising carbohydrate well.
+If your blood glucose levels are consistently high, it’s likely you are not metabolising carbohydrates well.
 When you go without food, endogenous ketones are slow to kick in because your insulin levels are also high.
 You feel tired and hungry, and you are likely to eat again sooner and not stop until you feel good.

 hyperinsulinemia and metabolic disorders